Bremerton gears up for first game, return of praying coach Joe Kennedy

 Emily Lukkasson, a shipyard auditor stepping out for lunch, said she thought Kennedy’s return was “awesome.”

 “He should be back if it was determined that he didn’t do anything wrong,” she said.
-She thought a renewed furor is unlikely once people realize the coach isn’t “shoving things down (students’) throats.”
+She thought a renewed furor is unlikely once people realize the coach isn’t “shoving things down [students’] throats.”

 Nico Valentine, in contrast, exploded while waiting to pick up her daughter, a Bremerton High freshman, on the first day of school.
 “I’m so mad he’s back,” said the bartender and musician.